StackVista/stackstate-docs/stackpacks/integrations/scom.md

 - Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
 - StackState translates incoming SCOM topology data into components and relations.
 Incoming events are used to determine component health state and publish SCOM alerts in StackState.

-Pros:
-* Data for specific, configured classes is collected from SCOM.
-This results in a clean topology in StackState.
+#### When to use the SCOM API integration

-* StackState Agent V2 can be installed on any box that can connect to both SCOM and StackState.
+The SCOM API integration produces a clean topology in StackState by allowing you to configure the specific classes that should be collected from SCOM.
+You can run the SCOM check from any StackState Agent V2 as long as it can connect to both the SCOM API and StackState.

-Cons:
-* It can take some time to retrieve all configured topology details.
-* The SCOM system may place a limit on the number of allowed API requests.
+Note that retrieving a large topology can require a large number of API requests, this can take time and may place some stress on your SCOM system.
+To avoid this, you can consider the SCOM PowerShell integration (BETA).

 {% endtab %}
 {% tab title="PowerShell integration (BETA)" %}
 ### PowerShell integration (BETA)